 This topic describes Entity Lookup Tables and how to configure them.

-Entity Lookup Tables are supported if your CSE URL ends in
+Entity Lookup Tables are supported if your Cloud SIEM URL ends in

 What are Entity Lookup Tables good for?

 Entity Lookup Tables allow you to normalize the names of users and hosts (machines) in your environment.
 This is important because the username or hostname formats found in messages tend to vary by data source.
 For example, you’ll likely encounter the following forms of user names across the services you use:

 In addition, in some systems a user or a host has both a name and a unique ID, the latter of which is generally not a friendly identifier.
 For example, the host ID and hostname below both identify a host.
 It makes sense to replace the host ID in Records with the hostname.